Middle School Art

 The eighth grade drama class develops a practical knowledge of basic stage directions and body positions and applies them to the staging of an open-ended scene.
 The students also learn and apply basic vocal skills for oral interpretation.
 The grade is based on class participation, effort, behavior, and the completion of assignments.

-Middle School Health
+Middle School Citizenship

 Students participate in a variety of discussions and interactive activities to foster physical, emotional, cognitive, and behavior skill development.
 The goal is to improve self-awareness, understand the factors that contribute to a healthy lifestyle and decision-making.
 Particular attention is given to topics, which students deem as relevant to their lives.